-Aesthetically, one of the most appealing features of Gowrie Farm will be reflected in the architectural style of the estate homes.
-This style, with its roots in the historic farmhouses of the Petrus Stroom and Dargle areas of the midlands, combines low pitched iron roofs with hips or gables, roof vents and chimneys and generous protective lean-to verandas into an aesthetic which is full of variety and distinctive of the Midlands character.
+Aesthetically, one of the most appealing features of Gowrie Farm and Flyfishing Estate is reflected in the architectural style of the estate homes.
+This style has its roots in the historic farmhouses of the Petrus Stroom and Dargle areas of the KwaZullu-Natal Midlands.
+It combines low pitched iron roofs with hips or gables, roof vents and chimneys and generous protective lean-to verandas into an aesthetic which is full of variety and distinctive of the Midlands character.

-Perhaps one of the most unique features of this country estate is that a portion of it will remain a fully functional farm for the purposes of farming cattle, game, sheep and horses and planting crops.
-The farmland area has been be leased to a farmer who is responsible for the upkeep of farm property as well its roads and fences.
+One of the most unique features of this country estate is that a portion of it is a fully functional farm for the purposes of farming cattle, game, sheep and horses and planting crops.
+The farmland area has been be leased to a local farmer who is responsible for the upkeep of farm property as well its roads and fences.
 This generates an income that offsets a portion of the operating costs of the estate with positive benefits in terms of the Home Owners Association (HOA) levy.

 All property owners are obliged to become members of the HOA which is responsible for managing the affairs of the Estate.
-Home owners will have the right to traverse Gowrie Farm on foot or horseback and will have a right of way over all farm roads.
-A management plan is being formulated in conjunction with the trustees of the Bill Barnes Crane and Oribi Sanctuary to ensure the ecological health of the natural grasslands on Gowrie Farm.
+Home owners have the right to traverse Gowrie Farm on foot or horseback and have a right of way over all farm roads.
+A management plan was formulated in conjunction with the trustees of the Bill Barnes Crane and Oribi Sanctuary to ensure the ecological health of the natural grasslands on Gowrie Farm.

 - The HOA is a section 21 company incorporated in terms of Section 21 of the Companies Act No. 61 of 1973.
 The responsibilities of the HOA are to manage the affairs of the Estate including the landscaping, upkeep of the common areas, administration and any other matters that may be of communal interest to its members.